borenstein-lab/burrito/docs/support.md

 title: Contact Us
 layout: default
 ---
-# Contact
+# Support and Contact

-If you use Burrito, please cite xxx.
+If you use Burrito, please cite:

+McNally, C., Eng, A., Noecker, C., Gagne-Maynard, W., & Borenstein, E. (2017).
+Burrito: An interactive tool for visualizing taxa-function relationships in microbiome data.
+Submitted.

-For questions about Burrito, please email xxx@uw.edu
+For questions about Burrito, please email burrito [at] uw.edu .